As a meditation teacher, one of the questions people often ask me is how to stop falling asleep during meditation.

 There are many different types of meditation.
 Some of them are inactive, such as traditional breathing techniques and guided meditations.
 Others are more active, such as Zen walking, Osho Dynamic meditation, tai chi, and qigong.

-By being more active during your practice you reduces the chances of nodding off.
+By being more active during your practice you reduce the chances of nodding off.

 - Take “Half Time” Breaks